COMMON MYTH: “my dog is stubborn!”

 Example: Juniper will not recall if she sees a cyclist.
 She will run in the opposite direction often seeking refuge near the leaves.

 How to help: seek help from an accredited behaviourist to help rehabilitate your dog.
 Avoid exposing your dog to the trigger above it’s threshold (managing and controlling the behaviour).
 Taking your dog to a daycare can also provide them with a safe environment in which to meet other dogs.
 Your dog can learn canine communication skills and work on interacting properly with dogs they recognize as well as those they don’t.
-You can visit our highest ranked dog boarding facility, website.

 Your dog dislikes the environment – your dog may dislike walking on hard surfaces